Archeparchy of Kottayam: Kottayam Diocese

 Pope Pius XI elevated the Vicariate Apostolic of Kottayam to an eparchy on 21 December 1923 and appointed Alexander Choolaparambil as its bishop.
 He established many churches and schools in the diocese including Christ the King Cathedral, Kottayam.
 He was pioneer in the reunion of Knanaya Jacobites to Catholic faith, getting permission from the Holy See to use the Syro-Malankara Rite, and in leading the migration to virgin land in Northern Malabar during the economically difficult time of the World War II.
 With the permission from Bishop Alexander Choolaparambil, Fr.
-Thomas Poothathil who had special concern for the poor, especially differently abled children and women, founded Sisters of St Joseph Congregation (SJC) at Kaipuzha on 3 July 1928.
+Thomas Poothathil who had special concern for the poor, especially disabled children and women, founded Sisters of St Joseph Congregation (SJC) at Kaipuzha on 3 July 1928.

 Pope Pius XII appointed Thomas Tharayil as co-adjutor bishop of Kottayam on 9 June 1945.
 His Episcopal Consecration was held at Christ the King Cathedral by Alexander Choolaparambil on 7 October 1945.
 When Choolaparambil died at the Bishop's House in Kottayam on 8 January 1951, Coadjutor Bishop Thomas Tharayil took charge as Bishop of Kottayam.
 Bishop Choolaparambil was buried at Christ the King Cathedral Kottayam.

 The territorial limits of the Syro-Malabar Church was extended on 29 April 1955.
 With the directive of Pope Pius XII, the Oriental Congregation extended the jurisdiction of the Eparchy of Kottayam also to the then extended territory of the Syro-Malabar Church by its decree 1812/48 (Quae Suddistica Gens) Pope Pius XII elevated the Diocese of Changanacherry as an archdiocese and made Kottayam and Pala at its suffragan dioceses ("Regnum Caelorum") on 26 July 1956.
 Besides establishing new churches, Bishop Thomas Tharayil gave importance to education of the people and established schools and colleges.
 He also founded Caritas Secular Institute at Thellakom, Kottayam on 9 June 1961 for women.